 Polls have consistently shown that the majority of North Carolinians, like other Americans, want to prevent gun violence through effective policies and laws.
-The North Carolinians Against Gun Violence Education Fund is dedicated to mobilizing this majority and making citizens safe from gun violence.
+NCGV is dedicated to mobilizing this majority and making North Carolinians safe from gun violence.
 We are building a statewide grassroots movement of individuals dedicated to reducing gun violence.

 What We Do

-In nearly every community across North Carolina gun violence has taken the life of a community member and in every community gun violence threatens the lives of thousands more.
-NCGV serves as a resource to anyone concerned with the elevated level of violence in our state.
-NCGV supporters directly educate families on gun safety including safe gun storage and prevention of accidental shootings.
-Since 2007 we have distributed more than 5,000 gun safety locks to gun owners with children.
+In nearly every community across North Carolina, gun violence has taken the life of a community member and across NC gun violence threatens the lives of thousands more.
+NCGV serves as a resource to anyone concerned with the elevated level of gun violence in our state.
+NCGV supporters directly educate families on gun safety including safe gun storage and distribution of free gun locks.

 What You Can Do

 Get involved!
-NCGV works with concerned citizens across North Carolina to reduce violence.
-NCGV supporters each do what they can– distribute materials at public events, write letters to the editor, share information about safe storage with their friends and family, make phone calls to NCGV supporters at key times and voters, and talk with their representatives.
+NCGV works with concerned citizens across North Carolina to reduce gun violence.
+NCGV supporters each do what they can– distribute materials at public events, write letters to the editor, share information about safe storage with their friends and family, make phone calls to NCGV supporters at key times and voters, and talk with their representatives and senators.
 NCGV supporters recognize that as a community we have an obligation to prevent needless deaths and injuries.
 However you would like to help, your help makes a difference.

-NCGV advocates for the enforcement of current laws as well as for more comprehensive firearm laws which keep guns out of the hands of people who shouldn’t have them and keep our permitting systems intact, which includes background checks on all handgun sales.
+NCGV advocates for the enforcement of current laws as well as for more comprehensive firearm laws which keep guns out of the hands of people who shouldn’t have them.
+We work to keep our permitting systems intact, which includes background checks on all handgun sales.

-We support laws that ban assault weapons, regulate guns as consumer products, strengthen the current safe storage law, require reporting of lost and stolen guns, close the gun show loophole, require background checks on all purchases of handguns, fund community violence intervention programs, and require background checks and training to carry a concealed weapon.
+We support laws that ban assault weapons and high-capacity magazines, regulate guns as consumer products, strengthen the current safe storage law, require reporting of lost and stolen guns, close the gun show loophole on long guns, require background checks on all purchases of handguns, fund community violence intervention programs, and require background checks and training to carry a concealed weapon.

-NCGV opposes laws that give immunity from lawsuits to the gun industry, allow guns on school grounds, allow guns in restaurants, bars and playgrounds, make it easier for juveniles, criminals and the adjudicated mentally ill to purchase guns.
+NCGV opposes laws that give immunity from lawsuits to the gun industry; allow guns on school grounds, allow guns in restaurants, bars, and playgrounds; repeal our pistol purchase permitting system; and weaken or repeal our concealed carry weapons permitting system.